AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

     * Use the following ad types: display, video, CTV, universal video, and audio

-    Getting the best performance, however, shouldn't be the primary comparison.
+    Getting the best performance shouldn't be the primary comparison.
 Instead, determine which IDs are scaling well, which might inform your optimization and budget allocations later.
 The long-term goal is to make up for lost impressions and site traffic when cookies are deprecated.

   * To compare total browser reach, target universal ID-based segments and legacy ID-based segments in the same placement.
 Use the same campaign settings as the previous use case, except that you don't need to split the campaign budget.